Exiv2/exiv2/tests/README-TESTS.md

 2. substitute the strings ${ENV:variable_prefix} and ${ENV:file_extension}
 3. expand the relative path to an absolute path

-Please note that while the ini file allows for variables with whitespaces or
-- in their names, such variable name are invalid in python.
+Please note: While ini files supports variable names with whitespaces and/or '-', these names are invalid in python and must be avoided.

 [TOC](#TOC)
 <div id="test-scripts"/>